top of page

 together:

-cottage on a beach far away from prying eyes.
-We'd spend much of our time on the
+a beach far away from prying eyes.
+We'd spend much of our time on the beach, sitting there

-Dean could possibly have had any success with women, although he remembered
+possibly have had any success with women, although he remembered hearing Dean and

 is about a wayward young man